Mechanical television: Television demonstrations

 Herbert E. Ives and Frank Gray of Bell Telephone Laboratories gave a dramatic demonstration of mechanical television on April 7, 1927.
 The reflected-light television system included both small and large viewing screens.
 The small receiver had a 2 by 2+1/2 in screen, width by height.
 The large receiver had a screen 24 by 30 in, width by height.
 Both sets were capable of reproducing reasonably accurate, monochromatic moving images.
 Along with the pictures, the sets also received synchronized sound.
 The system transmitted images over two paths: first, a copper wire link from Washington to New York City, then a radio link from Whippany, New Jersey.
 Comparing the two transmission methods, viewers noted no difference in quality.
 Subjects of the telecast included Secretary of Commerce Herbert Hoover.
 A flying-spot scanner beam illuminated these subjects.
 The scanner that produced the beam had a 50-aperture disk.
 The disc revolved at a rate of 18 frames per second, capturing one frame about every 56 ms. (Today's systems typically transmit 30 or 60 frames per second, or one frame every 33.3±or ms, respectively.)
 Television historian Albert Abramson underscored the significance of the Bell Labs demonstration: "It was in fact the best demonstration of a mechanical television system ever made to this time.
 It would be several years before any other system could even begin to compare with it in picture quality."

-In 1928, General Electric launched their own experimental television station W2XB, broadcasting from the GE plant in Schenectady, New York.
+In 1928, General Electric launched its own experimental television station W2XB, broadcasting from the GE plant in Schenectady, New York.
 The station was popularly known as WGY Television, named after the GE-owned radio station WGY.
 The station eventually converted to an all-electronic system in the 1930s and in 1942, received a commercial license as WRGB.
 The station is still operating today.